swq1999/facial-recognition-attendance-system/AttendanceSystem/readme.md

 ## Getting Started
 To run the application, follow these simple steps:

-1. Make sure you have Python installed on your system.
-2. Navigate to the main directory where `app.py` is located.
+1. Navigate to the main directory where `app.py` is located.
-3. Run the application by executing the following command in the terminal:
+2. Run the application by executing the following command in the terminal:

 ```bash
 py app.py